montezumba/TiviAppDev/README.md

  - An Android device running Android 4.2 or higher

  After clonning the repository (for example to: C:\TiviAppDev), just follow these steps:
- 1. Open Android Studio and select "Open an existing Android Project"
+ 1. Open Android Studio and select "_Open an existing Android Project_"
  2. Select the HelloWorld project at C:\TiviAppDev\HelloWorld
- 3. If a message appears that request further configuration, click on "Configure"
+ 3. If a message appears that request further configuration, click on "_Configure_"
  ![image](Resources/AndroidConfigure.PNG)
  4. Build the project and run on your Android device.
- 5. This project has no default Activity, so you shouldn't see any change after clicking on "Run"
+ 5. This project has no default Activity, so you shouldn't see anything running after clicking on "_Run_"
  6. Open TiviApp, choose "Settings" and select the "Providers" tab.
 You should see the following new Provider in that list:

- Each Content Provider is hosted on a repository (server for example), which is described by a special JSON file.
-TiviApp has one official such repository embedded within the main application.
-If your Provider is not hosted there, the user should explicitly add your repository by providing the path to the corresponding JSON.
+ Each Content Provider is hosted on a repository (server for example), which is described by a special _JSON_ file.
+TiviApp has one such repository embedded within the main application - the _Official TiviApp Repository_.
+If your Provider is not hosted there, the user should explicitly add your repository by providing the path to the corresponding JSON. (see below)

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/montezumba/TiviAppDev/edit/master/README.md) to maintain and preview the content for your website in Markdown files.